Karawan Riad

 Suites and Rooms

 But it’s actually one of the cheaper rooms that remains our favourite.
-Snugly tucked away up on the roof it’s the most private of all the rooms with an African safari feel, a sunken tub and a wonderfully shady terrace, which makes a magical setting for intimate breakfasts and dinners for two.
+Snugly tucked away up on the roof it’s the most secluded of all the rooms with an African safari feel, a sunken tub and a greatly shady terrace, which makes a magical setting for intimate breakfasts and dinners for two.

 Hospitality and Cuisine